fromholdio/silverstripe-dependentgroupeddropdownfield/README.md

 A SilverStripe grouped dropdown field that has its options populated via ajax, based on the value of the dropdown field it depends on.

-N.b.
-This is basically a direct port of Shea Dawson's [silverstripe-dependentdropdownfield](https://github.com/sheadawson/silverstripe-dependentdropdownfield) that applies the ajax to a `GroupedDropdownField` rather than a `DropdownField`.
+Note - this has been changed from v4+ from a fork of Shea Dawson's [silverstripe-dependentdropdownfield](https://github.com/sheadawson/silverstripe-dependentdropdownfield) to an extension of it instead.
+That is, the DependentGroupedDropdownField in this module is a subclass of the source DependentDropdownField.

 ## Requirements

-SilverStripe 4
+SilverStripe 6.x

 ## Installation